European Economic

 Climate COPs

-The United Nations Framework Convention on Climate Change (UNFCCC) is one of the three ‘Rio Conventions’ adopted at the first Rio Earth Summit in 1992.
-Since it took effect in 1994, the Convention’s overarching objective has been to stabilise greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.
+Since it took effect in 1994, the UNFCCC's overarching objective has been to stabilise greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.
 With 198 Parties, the Convention has near universal membership.

 The UNFCCC has designed an international governance system to facilitate the adoption of agreements between the Parties to act on climate change.
 As such, the UNFCCC has led to the adoption of the Kyoto Protocol in 1997, which established binding emission reduction targets for some developed countries, and the Paris Agreement in 2015, whose goal is to limit global warming to well below 2ºC, preferably to 1.5 ºC, compared to pre-industrial levels.